dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ## uprobe prototype

-To probe read the commands issued to `memcached`, we can target the binary directly[^2], and insert a breakpoint at this address.
-When the breakpoint is hit, our eBPF probe is fired, and then `bpftrace` can read the data from it.
+To probe read the commands issued to Memcached, we can target the binary directly[^2], and insert a breakpoint at this  address of given signals.
+When the breakpoint is hit, our eBPF probe is fired, and bpftrace can read the data from it.

-The simplest solution and first step is to just read the command and print it which can easily be done as a `bpftrace` one-liner:
+The simplest solution and first step towards a more sophisticated tool is to just read the command and print it which can easily be done as a bpftrace one-liner:

 ```awk
 bpftrace -e 'uprobe:/proc/896719/root/usr/local/bin/memcached:process_command { printf("%s\n", str(arg1)) }'